Komodo/KomodoEdit/README.txt

 This README.txt tells you how to get started building, using and developing with the Open Komodo source base.
-Currently this basically means building Komodo Snapdragon (codename for a Web-focussed IDE).
+Currently this basically means building Komodo Edit (the once free-as-in-beer, now also free-as-in-speech Komodo editor).

 Komodo is based on Mozilla, so prepare yourself for some serious build time.
 If you have trouble with any of the following instructions please